apexpl/apex_v1/docs/communicate.md

 within the software.
 For example, you may be creating a lottery package, and want various notifications sent when people enter or win the lottery.
 To do this, within terminal create the controller by typing:

-`php apex.php create controller core:notifications:lottery lottery`
+`./apex create controller core:notifications:lottery lottery`

 This will create a notification controller with the alias "lottery", and include it within the package "lottery", and a new PHP file will be located at */src/core/controller/notifications/lottery.php*.
 Below